elyra-ai/canvas/docs/pages/01-canvas-components.md

 * Right side flyout - a panel, often used to display node properties
 * Top panel - a panel which can be used to display other app related information
 * Bottom panel - a panel which can be used to display other app related information
+* State Tag - a small pill shaped component that appears over the canvas to indicate its state: locked or read-only.

 and it handles: